 These services aren’t free, and some of them are expensive.
 But look at it this way: if your future as a business depends on your ability to avoid the sting tactics of the FDA, what price is too high?
 If you lose 50 cents of profit from each sale, it probably is well worth it.

-According to Schell Hammel, owner of the Vapor Bar and vice president of the SFATA board, this is important.
+According to Schell Hammel, owner of the Vapor Bar and longtime industry advocate, this is very important.
 “You need to be able to show the FDA, and your state authorities, that you’ve done your due diligence,” she told me last week.
 “It shows you’re a serious and responsible business owner, and that you care.”

 If you never test it yourself, you might find that out the hard way.